Learn how to program a simple MIDI drum beat using Ableton Live's presets and Drum Rack instrument in 15 minutes.

 One of the fastest ways to get beats down in a hurry is to sketch them out in Ableton Live with Drum Rack presets.
 Knowing how to quickly locate, utilize, and manipulate these sounds is an essential skill for streamlining your creative workflow.
 In this free micro-course, we'll focus on the basics of Ableton's Drum Rack instrument so that you can start making beats right away.
 Our aim is that within 15-20 minutes, you'll be making your own beats using presets.

-This course is a snippet from our more in-depth Mainstage Course called Beat Making in Ableton Live.
+This course is a snippet from our more in-depth premium course called Beat Making in Ableton Live.
 In that course, you'll build on this initial knowledge by learning how to create your own kits, manipulate effects, create break beats, and get your drums sounding more realistic.
-Complete the final challenge in this micro-course for a discount code you can apply to the cost of the Mainstage Course!
+Start here, and then join our subscription to access our full course.

 Dan, also known as CØm1x, is an Ableton Certified Trainer, artist/producer/bassist, and music technologist based in Brooklyn, New York.
 One of the world's leading experts on the integration of live instruments with laptops using Ableton Live, he does live electronic acid house and electro funk sets that integrate live musicianship with improvised sound creation and visuals.
 He has performed and presented at venues, festivals and universities globally including SXSW, Harvard University, Berklee, Sonar (Barcelona), Berghain (Berlin), Centro Cultural Español (Mexico City), IATEC (Rio de Janeiro), AIMEC (Curitiba, Brazil), The Strøm Festival (Copenhagen), La Universidad de Santiago (Chile), DJLAB (San Jose, Costa Rica) and the Festival Internacional de la Imagen (Manizales, Colombia).